Frankie Kennedy: Flute style

 Kennedy was widely considered to be a master of the simple system flute.
 "Simple system" flutes are so named because they do not use a metal key system as complex as the Boehm system found on the Western concert flute; for the majority of notes played on the instrument the player covers the tone holes directly with his or her fingers rather than using a metal key.
 Simple system flutes are predominant in Irish traditional music.

 Kennedy learned to play the flute in his birth city of Belfast, as part of a musical community which produced a number of well-known flute players, including Hammy Hamilton, Gary Hastings, Gerry O'Donnell, Desi Wilkinson, and Sam Murray.

 It was a good time to be learning the flute there, because everybody had their own style.
-There wasn't anyone copying the next person – they ware all seeking music from the likes of Roger Sherlock, Cathal McConnell and Conal Ó Gráda, or going down the country.
+There wasn't anyone copying the next person – they were all seeking music from the likes of Roger Sherlock, Cathal McConnell and Conal Ó Gráda, or going down the country.
 He just threw himself into the music.
 Frankie was also a huge rock and roll fan – Rory Gallagher, Van Morrison.
 He never played any of it. – he just loved going to hear different types of music.